 9.9.1 Diabetic applicants are not precluded from obtaining a driver's licence.
-For diabetic applicants/drivers whose treatment carries a risk of inducing hypoglycaemia, such as insulin treatment or certain types of tablets, further documents are required.
-In addition to a medical certificate confirming that the applicant satisfies the Group 2 standards (which make specific provisions for various types of diabetes treatment), additional documents will be required
+For diabetic applicants/drivers whose treatment carries a risk of inducing hypoglycaemia, such as insulin treatment or certain types of tablets, will be required to supply further documents are required.
+In addition to a medical certificate confirming that the applicant satisfies the Group 2 standards (which make specific provisions for various types of diabetes treatment), the following additional documents will be required